← RETURN TO BLOG

 If you would like the option to cancel your trip for literally any reason at all, consider purchasing the optional Cancel For Any Reason (CFAR) benefit.*

-It will increase the price of your insurance plan approximately 40% and will reimburse you for up to 75% of your nonrefundable prepaid trip costs if you do the following:
+It will increase the price of your insurance plan approximately 40% and will reimburse you for up to 75% of your nonrefundable prepaid trip costs if you do the following (additional terms apply beyond those discussed below):

 - Cancel your trip 2 days or more before your trip start date (scheduled departure date) and

-- Buy insurance with CFAR coverage within 20 days of your initial trip deposit (the first day you make a payment for our trip) and
+- Buy a plan with CFAR coverage within 20 days of the date your initial trip deposit is received (the first day you make a payment for your trip) and

-- The nonrefundable unused portion of your prepaid trip expenses (as long as they are not reimbursable by another source) and
+- The nonrefundable unused portion of your prepaid trip expenses (if they are not reimbursable by another source) and

 - Accommodations, meals, and local transportation expenses you incur if you’re delayed six hours** or more en route to/from or during your trip.